Bonnie Urquhart Gruenberg

-Bonnie Urquhart Gruenberg (born August 1963) is an photographer, author, artist, and certified nurse-midwife.
-She was raised in Connecticut and earned degrees in nursing at Southern Vermont College and University of Pennsylvania.
+Bonnie Urquhart Gruenberg (born August 1963) is an American photographer, author, artist, and certified nurse-midwife.
+She was raised in Connecticut and earned degrees in nursing at Southern Vermont College and the University of Pennsylvania.
 She worked as an urban emergency medical technician/paramedic in Connecticut from 1988 to 2000.
 Her published works cluster within two primary topics: wild horses and midwifery/childbearing.
-She is the author of Birth Emergency Skills Training TM and the creator of its associated workshops.
+She is the author of Birth Emergency Skills Training and the creator of its associated workshops.
 She is also the creator of the Atlantic Wild Horse Trail, a virtual route that links the feral horse herds of the Atlantic coast into a chain of vacation spots and day-trip destinations.